maziac/DeZog/documentation/Usage.md

 # Usage of DeZog - the VS Code Z80 Debugger

-This document describes the features of DeZog and how they can be used.
+This document outlines the functionalities of DeZog and provides instructions on how to utilize them.

 If watched inside vscode you can use "CTRL-F" to search for certain topics.